bcobo/SIRENA/doc/SIRENA.rst

 	By choosing the input parameter :option:`OFNoise` as **WEIGHTM** the optimal filtering method is going to use the noise weight matrix calculated from noise intervals (rather than the noise spectral density as in :ref:`the previous section <optimalFilter_NSD>`).
 Using the noise power spectrum (FFT) is also possible, but it introduces an additional wrong assumption of periodicity.
 The signal-to-noise cost for filtering in the Fourier domain may be small in some cases but it is worth while checking the importance of this cost (:cite:`Fowler2015`).

-	Being :math:`W` the noise covariance matrix, the best estimate energy is (:ref:`see mathematical development of the first order approach <WEIGHTN>` where the variables :math:`X` and :math:`M` should be exchanged because they are not exactly the same):
+	Being :math:`W` the noise covariance matrix, the best estimate energy is (:ref:`see mathematical development of the first order approach <WEIGHTN>` where the variables :math:`X` and :math:`M` should be exchanged because they are not exactly the same and be careful with covarience matrices :math:`W` because they are calculated differently in both expressions):

 	.. math::